-- (1) Except as provided in subsection (2) of this section: - (a) Any fee charged to an insured by a public adjuster shall be: - 1.
-Based only on the amount of the insurance settlement proceeds actually received by the insured; and - 2.
-Collected by the public adjuster after the insured has received the insurance settlement proceeds from the insurer; - (b) A public adjuster may receive a commission for services provided under this subtitle consisting of: - 1.
-An hourly fee; - 2.
-A flat rate: - 3.
-A percentage of the total amount paid by the insurer to resolve a claim; or
+(1) Except as provided in subsection (2) of this section:

+(a) Any fee charged to an insured by a public adjuster shall be:

+1. Based only on the amount of the insurance settlement proceeds actually received by the insured; and

+2. Collected by the public adjuster after the insured has received the insurance settlement proceeds from the insurer;

+(b) A public adjuster may receive a commission for services provided under this subtitle consisting of:

+1. An hourly fee;

+2. A flat rate;

+3. A percentage of the total amount paid by the insurer to resolve a claim; or

-- 4. Another method of compensation; and - (c) A public adjuster: - 1.
-Shall not charge an unreasonable fee; and - 2.
-May charge a reasonable fee that does not exceed, inclusive of all compensation the public adjuster is paid on a claim: - a.
-For non-catastrophic claims, fifteen percent (15%) of the total insurance recovery of the insured; and - b.
+4. Another method of compensation; and

+(c) A public adjuster:

+1. Shall not charge an unreasonable fee; and

+2. May charge a reasonable fee that does not exceed, inclusive of all compensation the public adjuster is paid on a claim:

+a.
+For non-catastrophic claims, fifteen percent (15%) of the total insurance recovery of the insured; and b.
 For catastrophic claims, ten percent (10%) of the total insurance recovery of the insured.

-Drafting Note: The fee caps included in this model are the maximum fees the model allows.
-States may, and some states do, impose lower caps, and the intent of this model is not to replace any lower caps.
+Drafting Note: This model designates Section 6 as optional.
+A majority of the states do not require a cap on fees of public adjusters, and some The fee caps included in this model are the maximum fees the model allows.
+States may, and some states do, impose higher or lower caps, and the intent of this model is not to replace any lower caps.

-- (2) If an insurer, not later than seventy-two (72) hours after the date on which a loss or damage is reported to the insurer, either pays or commits in writing to pay the policy limit of the insurance policy to the insured, a public adjuster shall: - (a) Not receive a commission consisting of a percentage of the total amount paid by the insurer to resolve a claim; - (b) Inform the insured that the claim settlement amount may not be increased by the insurer; and - (c) Be entitled only to reasonable compensation from the insured for services provided by the adjuster on behalf of the insured, based on the time spent on the claim and expenses incurred by the adjuster prior to when the claim was paid or the insured received a written commitment to pay from the insurer.
+(2) If an insurer, not later than seventy-two (72) hours after the date on which a loss or damage is reported to the insurer, either pays or commits in writing to pay the policy limit of the insurance policy to the insured, a public adjuster shall:

+(a) Not receive a commission consisting of a percentage of the total amount paid by the insurer to resolve a claim;

+(b) Inform the insured that the claim settlement amount may not be increased by the insurer; and

+(c) Be entitled only to reasonable compensation from the insured for services provided by the adjuster on behalf of the insured, based on the time spent on the claim and expenses incurred by the adjuster prior to when the claim was paid or the insured received a written commitment to pay from the insurer.